 - Colour Me Rotary Run, Fort St. John, July 22

-The Connecting Community Regional Trails Study began in May 2018 and is planned to be complete by the end of 2018.
+The Connecting Community Regional Trails Study began in May 2018 and is planned to be complete in 2019.
 The graphic below shows the planned stages of the project and opportunities for you to be involved.
 The process and timeline will be updated as the project moves forward.
 Check the Take Part! page for announcements about public events or input opportunities.

 Click here for a larger graphic.

 Documents & Maps

 Documents and maps developed during the process will be posted here.
 Check back for new postings.

 - Base Map: Fort St. John to Charlie Lake

 - Base Map: Dawson Creek to Pouce Coupe

 - Trails Workshops Round #1 – Presentation